Nonstick pans

 of force too.
 There are adhesive forces holding the water

-called van der Waals (pronounced:
+called van der Waals forces (pronounced:

 'van dur varls') forces, named for the Dutch physicist